-Thanks to Oddsmonkey, we’ve been able to provide their matched betting calculator right here on Guide to Matched Betting.
+Thanks to Oddsmonkey, we’ve been able to provide a matched betting calculator right here on Guide to Matched Betting.

-If you need to calculate your lay stake or figure out how much profit you will make from your matched bets then you can do so using the lay calculator above.
+If you need to calculate your matched betting lay stake or figure out how much profit you will make from your matched bets, or arbs, then you can do so using the lay bet calculator above.

 How to Use the Matched Betting Calculator